adityasatyam/bookshop/README.md

 Search your favorite book or writer.

-View and add it to bucket.
+View and add it to cart.

 Full payment functionality.

 Try it out: https://book-shop101.herokuapp.com/

+Uses React ,Redux and Payment feature